Diana Lang, President & Founder

 Natalie Mahoney, Marketing & Technology Coordinator

 As the marketing coordinator for Iowans for Adoption, Natalie is responsible for writing about adoption and orchestrating social media, communications, public relations, and adoption-related events for the organization.
 She is a graduate of Iowa State University and earned her B.S. in public relations and B.A. in Spanish.
-She is currently a marketing assistant/project manager at BANK in West Des Moines.
-She is now attending graduate school at Drake University to receive her Master of Science in Teaching.
+She is currently a public affairs coordinator at PolicyWorks Iowa, where she plays an active role in helping clients achieve their public policy objectives.
 Although Natalie has not been adopted, she enjoys working with birth families, adopted individuals and families and sharing their stories throughout Iowa.